-6 DISCUSSION AND FUTURE WORK
+7 DISCUSSION AND FUTURE WORK

-The purpose of our study was threefold: (1) to understand user perceptions and requirements for the privacy and security of group chat tools, (2) to suggest improvements to existing tools to help users stay secure, and (3) to understand differences in attitudes between the US and the UK.
-We also suggest fruitful directions for future work concerning the privacy and security of group chat tools.
+The purpose of our study was threefold: (1) to understand user perceptions of and requirements for the privacy and security of group chat tools, (2) to suggest improvements to existing tools to help users stay secure, and (3) to understand differences in attitudes between the US and the UK.
+In this section, we suggest fruitful directions for future work concerning the privacy and security of group chat tools.

-6.1 Understanding Users
+7.1 Understanding Users

-Our results shed light on the privacy and security concerns and requirements of users for group chat.
+Our results shed light on the privacy and security concerns and requirements of users regarding group chat.

-First, users share sensitive information in group chat settings and are concerned regarding the privacy of their data.
-Unfortunately, users do not select tools based on their ability to protect this data, instead choosing tools that are widely used by their contacts.
+First, users share sensitive information in group chat settings and are concerned about their data privacy.
+Unfortunately, users do not select tools based on their ability to protect this data; instead, they choose tools widely used by their contacts.
 This leaves user data open to possible compromise.

-Second, instead of relying on the security mechanisms of their group chat tools, most users leverage a variety of non-technical strategies for maintaining their privacy and security in group chat settings.
+Second, instead of relying on the security mechanisms of their group chat tools, most users leverage various non-technical strategies for maintaining their privacy and security in group chat settings.
 The most important of these strategies is to self-filter the content they share.
 This strategy ties closely into their second most important strategy, i.e., carefully managing and monitoring who is added and removed from their groups.

-Third, users' biggest privacy concern is having group members who they do not know or trust read their messages.
-Relatedly, users struggle to know how to verify the identity of contacts other than through observing the actions of a contact and verifying that it matches how they believe that contact acts in real life.
+Third, users' biggest privacy concern has group members whom they do not know or trust read their messages.
+Relatedly, users struggle to know how to verify the identity of contacts other than through observing the actions of a contact and verifying that these actions match those of the contact in real life.

-Fourth, at the same time, users want to be able to ensure that some group chats remain pseudo-anonymous to prevent their messages from impacting how work colleagues, friends, or family may perceive them.
+Fourth, at the same time, users want to ensure that some group chats remain pseudo-anonymous to prevent their messages from impacting how work colleagues, friends, or family may perceive them.

 Fifth, despite their security and privacy concerns, users are largely desensitized to notifications.
-Users suffer a significant amount of alert fatigue, exacerbated by the fact that many group chat messages are not relevant to the user receiving them.
-This fatigue could limit users' ability to pay attention to important security notifications.
+Users suffer a significant amount of alert fatigue, exacerbated by the fact that many group chat messages are irrelevant to the user receiving them.
+This fatigue could limit users' ability to pay attention to essential security notifications.

-Finally, independent of their privacy and security concerns, users like the speed and features offered by group chat but may experience negative personal or social effects due to the 'always on' and impersonal nature of online chat.
+Finally, independent of their privacy and security concerns, users like the speed and features offered by group chat but may experience negative personal or social effects due to the "always on" and impersonal nature of online chat.

-6.2 The Gap Between Group Chat Tool Security and Users
+7.2 Understanding the Gap between Group Chat Tool Security and Users

-As discussed in Background and Related Work (§2.1), researchers and tools are primarily concerned with the security of the underlying protocols.
+As discussed in Background and Related Work (Section 2.1), researchers and tools are primarily concerned with the security of the underlying protocols.
 This focus on protocol security is reflected in the way that secure messaging tools advertise themselves to users.
-For example, on their homepage Signal advertises that they use "state-of-the-art end-to-end encryption".
-Likewise, WhatsApp boasts end-to-end encryption as their key security feature.
+For example, on their homepage, Signal advertises that they use "state-of-the-art end-to-end encryption".
+Likewise, WhatsApp boasts end-to-end encryption as its key security feature.

 Unfortunately, this focus on protocol security fails to address many of the users' self-identified needs.
-For example, users feel the need to self-filter their conversations, yet secure messaging tools lack functionality that could help make self-filtering easier (e.g., warning users before they share sensitive looking information with a large group, allowing users to have a moment or two to recall their message).
-Similarly, while existing tools ensure that only group members can read messages, they largely fail to help users monitor and manager group membership.
+For example, users feel the need to self-filter their conversations.
+Yet, secure messaging tools lack functionality that could help simplify self-filtering (e.g., warning users before sharing sensitive-looking information with a large group, allowing users to have a moment or two to recall their message).
+Similarly, while existing tools ensure that only group members can read messages, they largely fail to help users monitor and manage group membership.